 How we handle your smile makeover is dependent on your unique needs.
 Most of these procedures are immediate and may be combined in a single appointment.
 Thanks to our CEREC system, we are able to place crowns in a single office visit.
 Porcelain veneers require a second appointment, as we have a dental lab fabricate the porcelain shells.
 If dental implants are a part of your makeover, they take up to six months or so from start to finish.
 Other than implants, in most cases, a smile makeover can usually be accomplished in two appointments.
-Dr. Brown will discuss your possible timeframe during your consultation.
+Our doctors will discuss your possible timeframe during your consultation.

 What Can A Smile Makeover Achieve?

 Our smile makeovers aren’t a stock set of treatments.
 A big part of every smile makeover with our doctors is first finding what you like and don’t like about your smile.
 These are areas we will address with your smile makeover planning:

 - Alignment and spacing — A smile makeover doesn’t address serious alignment issues that would require orthodontic treatment.
 But we do target problems such as slightly crooked teeth, gaps between teeth, and misshapen teeth.
 Porcelain veneers can do an amazing job masking these problems.

 - Missing teeth — Replacing missing teeth doesn’t qualify as truly “cosmetic,” but this is surely a part of a cosmetic upgrade for your smile.
 If you’re missing a tooth or two, our team believes dental implants are far and away the best replacement option.
 Just look at the name of our practice!
 If you are missing a series of teeth a bridge, or even a partial denture, can be used.